textcreationpartnership/A02262/README.md

 ##Content Summary##

 #####Front#####

-Christs passion a tragedie, with annotations.Christus patiens.
-EnglishGrotius, Hugo, 1583-1645.1640A
+1. TO THE KINGS MOST EXCELLENT MAJESTIE.

+1. THE PERSONS.
+Imprimatur:Tho: Wykes.September 17.
+1639.
 #####Body#####
+THE FIRST ACT.JESVS.O Thou who govern'ſt what thou didſt createWith equall ſway, great Arbiter of Fa

-1. THE FIRST ACT.
+    _ THE FIRST ACT.

-1. THE SECOND ACT.
+    _ THE SECOND ACT.

-1. THE THIRD ACT.
+    _ THE THIRD ACT.

-1. THE FOVRTH ACT.
+    _ THE FOVRTH ACT.

-1. THE FIFTH ACT.
+    _ THE FIFTH ACT.
+THe Tragedie of CHRIST'S PASSION was firſt written in Greek by Apollinarius of Laodicea,, Biſhop of

-1. ANNOTATIONS VPON THE FIRST ACT.
+    _ ANNOTATIONS VPON THE FIRST ACT.

-1. ANNOTATIONS VPON THE SECOND ACT.
+    _ ANNOTATIONS VPON THE SECOND ACT.

-1. ANNOTATIONS VPON THE THIRD ACT.
+    _ ANNOTATIONS VPON THE THIRD ACT.

-1. ANNOTATIONS VPON THE FOVRTH ACT.
+    _ ANNOTATIONS VPON THE FOVRTH ACT.

-1. ANNOTATIONS VPON THE FIFTH ACT.
+    _ ANNOTATIONS VPON THE FIFTH ACT.

 #####Back#####
+Imprimatur.Ioannes Hanſley.September 27.
+1639.
-Christs passion a tragedie, with annotations.Christus patiens.
-EnglishGrotius, Hugo, 1583-1645.1640A **Types of content**
+**Types of content**

   * There are 1831 **verse** lines!